The X-ray department in the Dental Hospital receives the

 Picture Archiving and Communication System (PACS).
 These images can

-the PACS team.
+on request to the PACS team.

 The Dental Radiologists regularly perform more